What is neuroception? (definition)

-If social cues trigger a neuroception of safety, our bodies enter a calm behavioral states.
+If social cues trigger a neuroception of safety, our bodies enter a calm behavioral state.
 We feel calm and can easily engage with others socially or attend to issues.

-The perception of risk and safety do not have to be conscious.
+The perception of risk and safety does not have to be conscious.
 They can subconsciously activate our automatic state, which affects our social engagement behaviors and interactions.

 Because our nervous system constantly scans the environment to assess risk at any given moment, our bodies can act scared without us being aware of the cues or knowing that we are scared1.

 Neuroscientist Dr. Stephen Porges proposed the Polyvagal Theory, which

 The Polyvagal Theory, proposed by Dr. Stephen Porges, describes how the autonomic nervous system is influenced by the central nervous system and how it responds to signals from the environment and internal organs.